Oracle Consulting Oracle Training Oracle Support Development

 These v$ views are in-memory structures that feed data to the ASH tables which provide time-series wait event information.

-The ASH samples for wait events every second and tracks the waits in the new v$active_sess_hist XE "v$active_sess_hist" view.
+The ASH samples for wait events every second and tracks the waits in the new v$active_sess_hist view.
 Before looking into the wrh$ and ASH tables, it will be useful to take a quick tour of the important v$ wait event views.

 SEE CODE DEPOT FOR FULL SCRIPTS